Search engines, and particularly Google, have heretofore served as the gateway to the online world.

 Facebook (now Meta) did for social media platforms what Google did for search engines—it was the undisputed king.

 Until TikTok, overran both Google and Facebook for overall traffic.
+TikTok gets more traffic than Google.

 Consumers are fickle and willing to move to other mediums for entertainment and consumption.

-Facebook itself is making Google search less relevant as it works to keep users on its platform for a source of news and information.
+Facebook itself is making search less relevant as it Google works to keep users on its platform for a source of news and information.

 Consider Facebook’s Instant Articles, which allow certain publishers to post full-length versions of their articles for Facebook users to read, without ever posting it to an external site first.
 This idea came from the fact that more people see certain articles on Facebook than they see them on the original publisher’s site.
 This isn’t the only functionality that Facebook has added recently, with new aggregated messenger functionality, “buy” buttons for advertisers, and auto-play videos just scratching the surface of what it’s introduced.